ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 transactions can represent various types of information, such as financial transactions, smart contract operations, or data storage requests.

-If a node receives a vote for a block, it counts as a vote for all the transactions in a block.
+If a node receives a vote for a block, it also counts as a vote for all of the block's ancestors (its parent, the parents' parent, etc.).
-A block is accepted when all the transactions which are in it are accepted.
-If a block is rejected, any valid transactions are re-issued into a new block.

 ### Finality